aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/nodechangingargs/_index.md

 ---
 title: NodeChangingArgs
 second_title: Aspose.Words for C++ API Reference
 description: Provides data for methods of the INodeChangingCallback interface.
+To learn more, visit the  documentation article.
 type: docs
 weight: 534
 url: /cpp/aspose.words/nodechangingargs/